 So it’s more dynamic than before and it’s also more interesting.
 Options like the Flex-Fix integrated bike rack, which slides out of the rear bumper, is a real attention grabber.
 There are cheaper ways of carting yout bicycle arounnd, but regardless of the prices, features like this get your car on to buyers’ shortlists.

 Mechanically, we’ve seen some of this Corsa before.
-Under the skin, it shares more than a few parts with Fiat’s latest Punto (a result of a financial and engineering partnership that has since been scrapped).
+Under the skin, it shares more than a few parts with the Fiat Punto (2012-2018) (a result of a financial and engineering partnership that has since been scrapped).

 The Corsa and Punto have the same their floorpan, chassis pressings, suspension (front MacPherson struts, rear torsion bar) and power steering system.
 But Vauxhall points out that whereas southern Europeans prefer long-travel, very absorbent suspension, northern Europeans like shorter-travel, more tightly damped settings.